flutter-it/docs/docs/documentation/command_it/getting_started.md

 ### Disabling the update button while another update is in progress
 The update button should not be active while an update is running or when the `Switch` deactivates it.
-We could achieve this, again by using the `isExecuting` property of `Command` but we would have to somehow combine it with the value of `setExecutionStateCommand` which is cumbersome.
-Luckily `Command` has another property `canExecute` which reflects a combined value of `!isExecuting && restriction`.
+We could achieve this, again by using the `isRunning` property of `Command` but we would have to somehow combine it with the value of `setExecutionStateCommand` which is cumbersome.
+Luckily `Command` has another property `canRun` which reflects a combined value of `!isRunning && !restriction`.

 So we can easily solve this requirement with another....wait for it...`ValueListenableBuilder`